NHOrus/srwq-compilation/episode-03.md

 "I'm only going to count to three..."

 "BAAAAAAWHAWHAWHAAAAW!!
 I just wanted a friend!
 The School was so hard, I wanted someone to talk to!
 Someone to share the heartache!
-Please....I don't to be alone..."
+Please...
+I don't to be alone..."

-"....ngh....Dammit..."
+"...ngh...
+Dammit..."

 The arm cannons are lowered, and the Wuerger starts to lose altitude.